maximbetin/maxim-cicd/README.md

 #### 4.3.1 Writing the build steps

 Once that’s done, we can move on to Cloud Build.
 Cloud Build is one of the essential services for building CI/CD pipelines within GCP.
 It is a continuous build, test, and deploy pipeline service managed by Google, similar to Bitbucket or GitLab pipelines.
 Cloud Build parses a file in `YAML` syntax called `cloudbuild.yaml`, analogous to the `bitbucket-pipelines.yml` file in Bitbucket or `gitlab-ci.yml` in GitLab, albeit with Google’s own distinctions and variations.
-Cloud Build offers 120 minutes of free build time in GCP and it’s well integrated with the rest of GCP’s products that we’re going to use so it will serve as well for the purpose of the demo.
+Cloud Build offers 120 minutes of free build time in GCP and it’s well integrated with the rest of GCP’s products that we’re going to use so it will suit us well for the purpose of the demo.

-The file will contain the steps necessary to create the build - creating the Docker image, pushing it to Google Container Registry and setting the GKE cluster to use it:
+The file will contain the steps necessary to create the build — creating the Docker image, pushing it to Google Container Registry and setting the GKE cluster to use it:

 ```
 steps: